Stop Our Ship: The Connie 9

 When the Constellation set sail for Vietnam in on October 1, 1971, nine of its crew publicly refused to go and took sanctuary in a local Catholic church, Christ the King.
-The "Connie 9", as they were quickly dubbed, were soon arrested in an early morning raid by US Marshals and flown back to the ship, but within weeks were honorably discharged from the Navy.
+The "Connie 9", as they were quickly dubbed, were soon arrested in an early morning raid by U.S. Marshals and flown back to the ship, but within weeks were honorably discharged from the Navy.

 USS Coral Sea

-As news of the efforts to stop the sailing of the Constellation spread, crewmen aboard the USS Coral Sea, an aircraft carrier stationed at the Alameda Naval Air Station in the San Francisco area, decided to circulate a petition and the SOS movement officially acquired its name.
+As news of the efforts to stop the sailing of the Constellation spread, crewmen aboard the USS Coral Sea, an aircraft carrier stationed at Naval Air Station Alameda in the San Francisco area, decided to circulate a petition and the SOS movement officially acquired its name.
 Their “Stop Our Ship” petition stated in all capital letters: “THE SHIP CAN BE PREVENTED FROM TAKING AN ACTIVE PART IN THE CONFLICT IF WE THE MAJORITY VOICE OUR OPINION THAT WE DO NOT BELIEVE IN THE VIETNAM WAR.”
 It then asked fellow sailors to sign if they felt the ship should not go to Vietnam.
 The petition was started on September 12, 1971, and within three days it had gathered 300 signatures, at which point the ship's executive officer ordered it confiscated.

 Antiwar activity on board ship

 Undeterred, the antiwar sailors created dozens of new copies and begin recirculating it with instructions about how to avoid confiscation.
 The military brass, however, declared the petition illegal and arrested three crewmen for passing out antiwar literature.
-With the ship now at sea for pre-deployment trials, a tit-for tat battle erupted.
+With the ship now at sea for pre-deployment trials, a tit for tat battle erupted.
 On September 28, 14 sailors passed out petitions and an antiwar GI underground newspaper in the mess hall in front of the captain.
 The captain responded by having several men arrested, some of whom claimed they were beaten in the brig.
 Word of these activities reached the civilian antiwar movement in the San Francisco area, and, when the Coral Sea passed under the Golden Gate Bridge as it returned to port on October 7, a large SOS banner was hung over the side of the bridge.
 Seventy crewmen responded in kind, forming the letters SOS on the flight deck as the ship passed under the bridge.
 The Navy then began to discharge those it viewed as leaders of the petition drive.